 The Promoter reserves the right to disqualify any entrant who provides false information, fails to provide information that is reasonably requested by the Promoter or fails to respond within a reasonable time to any reasonable request for information.

 Any information entrants provide will be collected and used by the Promoter for the purpose of conducting this Promotion.
 If any information requested by the Promoter is not provided, the entrant may not participate in the Promotion.
 The Promoter may disclose entrants’ personal information to its contractors and agents to assist in conducting this Promotion or communicating with entrants.
-The Promoter is bound by the National Privacy Principles in the Privacy Act 1988.
+The Promoter is bound by the Australian Privacy Principles in the Privacy Act 1988 (Cth).
 Entrants can request access, update or correct the personal information the Promoter holds about them by contacting the Promoter at the address stated above.

 The Promoter encourages and practices the responsible service of alcohol at all times.
 In addition, the Promoter takes its obligations and responsibilities under Liquor, Gaming and other relevant Regulations and Acts very seriously.